-Sauerkraut and applesauce complement these pork chops nicely, and it's a quick and easy recipe to prepare and bake.
-Use a good quality refrigerated sauerkraut if possible, and if you have several apples, you might consider making homemade applesauce the day before.
-See the tips and variations for easy directions for homemade applesauce from your slow cooker.
+Sauerkraut and applesauce complement these pork chops with bold flavors, and it's a quick and easy recipe to prepare and bake.
+Use good quality refrigerated sauerkraut if possible, and if you have several apples, you might consider making homemade applesauce the day before.
+See the tips for easy directions for homemade applesauce from your slow cooker.

 - 4 bone-in center cut pork chops